prathyushholla/One-Shot-Image-Recognition/README.md

 Link to the lfw dataset: https://vis-www.cs.umass.edu/lfw/

 # Model
 PyTorch is used to implement the Siamese Neural Network.
-The model has about 77M parameters:
+The model has about 77M parameters.

 ![image](https://github.com/user-attachments/assets/669301e1-3d3b-4d05-bc27-9fb19f865ddf)

 For more reference the architecture used in this project is shown in the below image: